X-LANCE/Mobile-Env/docs/task-definition-en.md

 the prerequisite of order placing to guarantee such a constraint.
-After each interaction step during episode, a virtual event will first check if its prerequisites are satisfied and then decide its triggering flag according to the matching state (for event sources) or the triggering flags of its child (for `And` and `Or`).
+After each interaction step during episode, a virtual event will first check if its prerequisites are satisfied and then decide its triggering flag according to the matching state (for event sources) or the triggering flags of its children (for `And` and `Or`).

 #### Event Sources and Event Slots